ST Hild and St Bede Trust

 Overview

 The ST Hild and St Bede Trust was established in April 1979 following the closure of two historic Church of England teacher training colleges: St Hild's College (founded 1858 for women) and the College of the Venerable Bede (founded 1845 for men).
 When these institutions were integrated into Durham University, the Trust received their endowed assets.
 Registered as a charity in October 1966, the Trust manages these historical educational charities plus the Robert Thompson Memorial Prize Foundation (1967).
 The Trust's primary mission is to advance higher and further education within the dioceses of Durham and Newcastle, particularly in accordance with Church of England doctrines and supporting students training as teachers.
-In 2025/2026, the Trust distributed £276,428 across 16 recipients, with funding priorities including theological education, religious education resources, chaplaincy services, and teacher training.
 The Trust explicitly notes that funding is limited and “generally equates to the interest received from the capital investments held by the Trust.”

 Funding Priorities